Survey & Feedback

 - Accurately assess the experiences your customers had with your brand, product, or service.
 This information is vital to designing a better experience.

-In addition to helping you measure agreement, Likert scale can help you assess and measure frequency, importance, quality, likelihood, etc. Moreover, Likert scale questions allow you to assess the following in detail:
+In addition to helping you measure agreement, the Likert scale can help you assess and measure frequency, importance, quality, likelihood, etc. Moreover, Likert scale questions allow you to assess the following in detail.

 Enable customers to indicate the extent to which they agree or disagree with a particular statement.